StackExchange/StackExchange.Metrics/README.md

                     p.DefaultTags.Add("tier", "dev");
                 }
             )
-            // by default, common metric sources are added
+            // add common metric sources
-            // that includes ProcessMetricSource, AspNetMetricSource & RuntimeMetricSource
+            // that includes ProcessMetricSource, AspNetMetricSource & RuntimeMetricSource .AddDefaultSources()
-            // here we add our application-specific metric source .AddSource<AppMetricSource>()
+            // and then add our application-specific metric source .AddSource<AppMetricSource>()
             // add endpoints we care about.
 By default we add a `LocalMetricHandler` that
             // just maintains the latest metrics in memory (useful for debugging)